unixfreak0037/ace2-core/documentation/docs/development/system/index.md

 ```

-To call the `track_alert` function using the interface API we would do the following
+To call the `track_alert` function using the interface API, we would do the following:

 ```python
 get_system().alerting.track_alert(root)
 ```

-In this code we
+In this code we:

 - obtain a reference to the core system with `get_system()`
 - obtain a reference to the alert tracking subsystem with `.alerting`